 ‘Sthira sukham asanam’ is one of the most quoted yoga sutras of Patanjali; ‘Sthira’ meaning strength, stability & power and ‘sukha’ meaning ease, comfort & openness.
 This means that your practice should have both the qualities of sthira and sukha and you can achieve this by balancing your strength and flexibility.
 Strength and flexibility need to be developed simultaneously and strength training is great way to get stronger.
 Over time, you will improve your overall strength and balance while correcting muscular imbalances and decreasing your risk of injury.
 You will also feel more ease in the poses that might have challenged you before.

-The next four week strength training course will be live streamed on zoom and it begins on April 6th.
+Strength training courses will be live streamed on zoom.
 From the comfort of your own home you will join me live online for two classes per week and over the eight sessions you will learn how to include a structured program with varied movement and exercises using minimal equipment into your routine.
 I will teach you how to use this program so that you can repeat it at home on your own once the course is finished and this will be a great way for you to kick start your home training and a way for you to monitor your progress.

 What will we do?
 You will train with me two days each week.
 The first day of training is mainly focused on mobility work and resistance training for the posterior chain, using pulling movements, hip hinging movements and arm balancing working on varied exercises and arm balances each week.
 The second day of training is mainly focussed on core work and resistance training for the anterior chain, squatting movements, pressing movements and inversions working on varied exercises and inversions each week.